phax/ph-css/README.md

 The following list gives an overview of known shortcomings in ph-css

   * Escaped characters (like \26) are not interpreted correctly.
   * Browser-like bracket handling is not supported (issue #3) but a first attempt was made in v4.0.0 using the "browser compliant mode" for parsing.
+Any feedback is welcome.

 ---